An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Introduction

-Surprisingly, this critical area remains almost entirely unexplored.
 While research has focused extensively on agent architectures, capabilities, and benchmarks, there is a clear lack of empirical evidence on how practitioners actually test agent frameworks and agentic applications.
 We found no comprehensive studies examining the state-of-the-art testing practices for open-source agents: how developers structure tests, verify non-deterministic outputs, and which parts of the agent they prioritize while testing.
 These gaps are concerning, given that the potential impact of untested or unverified agents can be poor in real-world use cases.
-For example, previous studies have already reported that the performance of FM-based systems can deteriorate during model upgrades, and without testing the prompts and managing the versions, it is difficult to identify such silent performance degradation~\citep{ma2024my}.
+For example, previous studies have already reported that the performance of FM-based systems can deteriorate during model upgrades.
+Moreover, we have also observed that different components (e.g., prompts, tools) behave differently in different FMs or even on different versions of the same FM~\citep{ma2024my}.
+Even with the same version of FM, a slight change in prompt phrasing or order can introduce significant behavioral drift~\citep{razavi2025benchmarking, zhuo2024prosa, rafi2024impact}.
+Without testing, it is difficult to identify such silent performance degradation.
 Similarly, prior studies have reported at least seven error patterns while invoking tools in FM-based systems~\citep{kokane2025toolscan}, which can also lead to production issues if not appropriately tested during the development phase.
-To complement the findings from researchers, we have also observed that different components (e.g., prompts, tools) behave differently in different FMs or even on different versions of the same FM.\footnote{ \url{https://community.openai.com/t/gpt-4o-vs-gpt-4-turbo-function-calling/750493} and \url{https://www.reddit.com/r/ChatGPT/comments/1idghel/was_anyone_elses_experience_with_gpt4o_completely}}